How Much Is a Solar System For a 2000 Sq Ft House?

 For example, 12,000 kWh ÷ 1,500 ≈ an 8 kW system.

-Usable roof area, shading, roof pitch, and direction (south-facing is ideal) affect how efficiently panels perform.
+Usable roof area, shading, roof pitch, and direction, with south-facing typically being ideal, affect how efficiently panels perform.
 Limited roof space may require higher-efficiency panels.

 Battery storage increases upfront cost but adds backup power, peak-rate savings, and energy independence.
 Decide whether you want solar-only, partial backup, or full-home backup.